utspect/InstaGibPlus/README.md

 **Type: bool**
 **Default: True**

 If True, carcasses left by dead players have collision.
-If false, carcasses will no longer explode into chunks upon death and will not have collision.
+If false, carcasses will not have collision.

 # Building